openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 **Note:** adding new and removing deleted variables from the GATEWAY-EXTRAS thing is currently not supported.
 You have to delete the thing, start a scan and add it again.

+**`openhab.log` contains an exception with message: `Buffering capacity 2097152 exceeded` resp. discovery detects no devices**

+In case of problems in the discovery or if above mentioned error message appears in `openhab.log`, the size for the transmission buffer for the communication with the gateway is too small.
+The problem can be solved by increasing the `bufferSize` value in the bridge configuration.

 ### Debugging and Tracing